 Myth: Breakfast is not an important meal.

-It’s actually the opposite.
+Fact: It’s actually the opposite.
 Breakfast is actually a great way to start the day and studies have shown that people who regularly eat breakfast enjoy a more positive attitude, are slimmer and concentrate better.

 Better Concentration – The carbohydrates and vitamins taken during breakfast such as bread, cereals and grains help to boost brain glucose level and alertness.
 The evidence has led to a number of schools setting up breakfast clubs which provide both childcare and food for children before the school day begins.